hellobrian/old-brianhan.co/src/pages/blogs/2018-11-22-prettier-pre-commit/index.md

 ---
 title: "Using Prettier with a Pre-commit Hook"
-subtitle: "Seamlessly integrate Prettier into your existing development workflow and learn how it all works together"
+subtitle: "In this article, I walkthrough how to integrate Prettier into your existing dev workflow.
+Spoiler: using a pre-commit hook is the best way for teams to use Prettier together."
 date: "2018-12-27"
 path: "/prettier-with-a-pre-commit-hook"
 draft: false